khouzamiratwit/Sideline/README.md

-# The Huddle — Sports Discussion Platform
+# Sideline — Sports Discussion Platform

 Reddit-style discussion, scoped to sports, with live scores pulled from external APIs and normalized across leagues.